mbakhoff/jpa-template/readme.md

 Using JPA in your application usually looks like the following:

-+ Configure the database settings in META-INF/persistence.xml
+* Configure the database settings in META-INF/persistence.xml
-+ Create a single EntityManagerFactory based on the persistence.xml configuration
+* Create a single EntityManagerFactory based on the persistence.xml configuration
-+ For each user request, create a new EntityManager using the EntityManagerFactory, do work with the EntityManager and then close the EntityManager
+* For each user request, create a new EntityManager using the EntityManagerFactory, do work with the EntityManager and then close the EntityManager
-+ Close the EntityManagerFactory
+* Close the EntityManagerFactory on application shutdown

 The persistence.xml configuration file must contain all the information required by Hibernate to connect to the database and find your application's classes.
 The two required properties are the database driver's class name and the database connection url.